| Licensed Tour Operator

 Samburu women – ‘Milk Mamas’ – providing goat milk for the orphaned elephants at Reteti

 At first, the community didn’t think there was a place for women in the workplace.
 Now, the success of these women elephant keepers is unlocking new possibilities and setting a powerful example for girls hoping to pursue their dreams.
 It’s also changing how the community relates to elephants.
 Schoolchildren who have never seen an elephant before or who were afraid of elephants visit Reteti and experience these elephants up close.
-They then realize they can grow up to be a veterinarian or an elephant keeper.
+They then realize they can grow up to be a veterinarian or an elephant keeper, fostering a new generation dedicated to wildlife conservation.

 Visiting Reteti